habibkaratas/mft_parser/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License].
 See the license file for details.